qq542vev/jihu-laho-zoi-pjcg-gimste-zoi/gasnu-lo-nu-lo-gismu-ku-tohe-zenba.md

 Ankiで以上のカードを全て選択する場合、カードブラウザの検索欄に次の文を入力してください。

-`"deck:PJCG gimste Lv.1 (519語)" ("valsi:badri" or "valsi:lacpu" or "valsi:cmalu" or "valsi:bartu" or "valsi:cikna" or "valsi:ctuca" or "valsi:cpacu" or "valsi:lenku" or "valsi:makcu" or "valsi:patfu" or "valsi:nanmu" or "valsi:nanla" or "valsi:nakni" or "valsi:krasi" or "valsi:linto" or "valsi:cliva" or "valsi:xebni" or "valsi:tordu" or "valsi:lunra" or "valsi:jarki" or "valsi:dunli" or "valsi:jmive" or "valsi:xlali" or "valsi:xadni" or "valsi:ruble" or "valsi:jamfu" or "valsi:tuple" or "valsi:blabi" or "valsi:grusi" or "valsi:pelxu" or "valsi:srasu" or "valsi:drudi" or "valsi:tumla" or "valsi:berti" or "valsi:stuna" or "valsi:cnita" or "valsi:trixe" or "valsi:zunle" or "valsi:nicte" or "valsi:vanci" or "valsi:critu" or "valsi:dunra" or "valsi:sanli" or "valsi:dizlo" or "valsi:balvi" or "valsi:lerci" or "valsi:cadzu" or "valsi:drani" or "valsi:bersa" or "valsi:tcidu" or "valsi:rigni" or "valsi:jdika" or "valsi:mleca" or "valsi:gapci" or "valsi:litki" or "valsi:danlu" or "valsi:kanro" or "valsi:sudga" or "valsi:jibni" or "valsi:fliba" or "valsi:laldo" or "valsi:stela" or "valsi:kalri" or "valsi:slabu" or "valsi:sampu" or "valsi:kunti" or "valsi:kusru" or "valsi:cabna" or "valsi:masno" or "valsi:frili" or "valsi:caxno" or "valsi:bruna" or "valsi:danfu" or "valsi:snura" or "valsi:macnu" or "valsi:fulta" or "valsi:zifre" or "valsi:rutni" or "valsi:sirji" or "valsi:senpi" or "valsi:ctino")`
+`"deck:PJCG gimste Lv.1 (519語)" ("valsi:badri" or "valsi:lacpu" or "valsi:cmalu" or "valsi:bartu" or "valsi:cikna" or "valsi:ctuca" or "valsi:cpacu" or "valsi:lenku" or "valsi:makcu" or "valsi:patfu" or "valsi:nanmu" or "valsi:nanla" or "valsi:nakni" or "valsi:krasi" or "valsi:linto" or "valsi:cliva" or "valsi:xebni" or "valsi:tordu" or "valsi:lunra" or "valsi:jarki" or "valsi:dunli" or "valsi:jmive" or "valsi:xlali" or "valsi:xadni" or "valsi:ruble" or "valsi:jamfu" or "valsi:tuple" or "valsi:blabi" or "valsi:grusi" or "valsi:pelxu" or "valsi:srasu" or "valsi:drudi" or "valsi:tumla" or "valsi:berti" or "valsi:stuna" or "valsi:cnita" or "valsi:trixe" or "valsi:zunle" or "valsi:nicte" or "valsi:vanci" or "valsi:critu" or "valsi:dunra" or "valsi:sanli" or "valsi:dizlo" or "valsi:balvi" or "valsi:lerci" or "valsi:cadzu" or "valsi:drani" or "valsi:bersa" or "valsi:tcidu" or "valsi:rigni" or "valsi:jdika" or "valsi:mleca" or "valsi:gapci" or "valsi:litki" or "valsi:danlu" or "valsi:kanro" or "valsi:sudga" or "valsi:jibni" or "valsi:fliba" or "valsi:laldo" or "valsi:stela" or "valsi:ganlo" or "valsi:slabu" or "valsi:sampu" or "valsi:kunti" or "valsi:kusru" or "valsi:cabna" or "valsi:masno" or "valsi:frili" or "valsi:caxno" or "valsi:bruna" or "valsi:danfu" or "valsi:snura" or "valsi:macnu" or "valsi:fulta" or "valsi:zifre" or "valsi:rutni" or "valsi:sirji" or "valsi:senpi" or "valsi:ctino")`

 ## 更にカードを減らす